 Writer-director Jonas Poher Rasmussen’s remarkable Flee—which closed NewFest’s 33rd New York LGBTQ+ Film Festival—world premiered in January at Sundance 2021 where it took the festival’s World Cinema Grand Jury Prize for Documentary before going on to play at Cannes.
-Earlier this week it won Best Documentary at 31st Annual Gotham Awards, and Flee has been named Denmark’s official selection for Best International Feature Film at the 94th Academy Awards.
+Among many accolades, it won Best Documentary at 31st Annual Gotham Awards, and Flee was named Denmark’s official selection for International Feature Film at the 94th Academy Awards.
 It made Oscar history on February 8th 2022, becoming the first film to receive nominations in the categories of Best Animated Feature, Best Documentary, and Best International Feature Film.

 The filmmaker and his subject, 36 year-old Amin Nawabi (a pseudonym), have been friends since they were teenagers when Amin arrived in their small village in Denmark from Afghanistan as a refugee.
 Until now, Amin has not shared the full story of how he came to be in Denmark, which is rendered in beautifully simple traditional 2D animation accompanied by Amin’s riveting testimony.
 Read our full ★★★★ review of the film.

 Ahead of Flee’s US theatrical release on Friday December 3rd, The Queer Review’s editor James Kleinmann had an exclusive conversation with Jonas Poher Rasmussen about his friendship with Amin and how they collaborated to create this powerful and deeply moving film.

 James Kleinmann, The Queer Review: far too often when refugees are discussed they are demonized or politicized and at best it comes down to quotas and numbers, but very rarely do we get an individual human story like we see in Flee.
 To what extent was that part of the draw for you initially of telling Amin’s story?